David Watford

-David Watford (born June 16, 1993) is an American football quarterback who is a free agent.
-He played college football at Virginia for three seasons before transferring to Hampton.
+David Watford (born June 16, 1993) is an American former professional football player who was a quarterback in the Canadian Football League (CFL).
+He played college football for the Virginia Cavaliers for three seasons before transferring to Hampton Pirates.

-Early years
+Early life

 Watford attended Hampton High School in Hampton, Virginia.

 Professional career

 Philadelphia Eagles

-Watford went undrafted in the 2016 NFL Draft.
+Watford went undrafted in the 2016 NFL draft.
 He signed with the Philadelphia Eagles as a wide receiver on July 27, 2016.
 He was waived on September 3, 2016, and was signed to the practice squad the next day.
 He signed a reserve/future contract with the Eagles on January 2, 2017.
 He was waived on August 26, 2017.

 Saskatchewan Roughriders

 On October 9, 2017, Watford was signed to the Saskatchewan Roughriders' practice squad as a quarterback.
 Watford made his professional debut for the Roughriders the following season in the second half of the Riders Week 3 loss to the Montreal Alouettes.
 Watord, who came on to replace an ineffective Brandon Bridge, completed 10 of 22 pass attempts for 108 yards, throwing one touchdown and two interceptions in the game.
 Watford struggled in limited playing time in 2018, completing 15 of 32 pass attempts for 168 yards with one touchdown and two interceptions.
 In the playoffs where the Roughriders were eliminated in their lone game against Winnipeg in the West Division semi-final, Watford recorded one rush for 6 yards.
 Additionally he was brought in for the final play where he threw a desperation deep pass which was intercepted.
 Watford was unable to beat out free agent addition Cody Fajardo during the 2019 preseason, and was cut on June 8.